Signal Intelligence Regiment (KONA): Stationary Intercept Company (Feste)

 Feste 10 consisted of five sections, besides the HQ section.
 An intercept platoon, controlled by the NAAS, covered unknown traffic in the 3500-5500 kHz band, fixed NKVD nets assigned by NAAS and those formations of mobile network traffic as directed by NAAS.
 An evaluation section identified and reported unknown traffic.
 The study of unidentified intercepts was a primary function of the Feste.
-A cryptanalysis section worked to identify cipher keys, translation of plain-text messages and solutions to cyphers.
+A cryptanalysis section worked to identify cipher keys, translation of plain-text messages and solutions to ciphers.
 The Feste also had a Direction Finding platoon, which provided resources on demand.
 Communications between the Direction Finding sites and the Regiment were provided by a Communications platoon, which passed results back to the NAAS via telegram or teleprinter.

 Long Range Intelligence Company (FAK)

-These companies (Nachrichten Fernaufklaerungs Kompanie) (Abbr:FAK) were different from the Feste, in that they were more concerned to a greater degree with identified traffic.
-Like the Feste, they were semi motorized and were designed to operate close to Army HQ.
+These companies (Nachrichten Fernaufklaerungs Kompanie) (abbr.
+FAK) were different from the Feste, in that they were more concerned with identified traffic.
+Like the Feste, they were semi-motorized and were designed to operate close to Army HQ.
 They were designed in a manner that each unit should be associated with each army staff covering an army section.
 In reality however, the operations of these types of companies, and indeed the Feste, took place further and further in the rear.
 The large amount of work that needed to be undertaken and became heaviest just at the time when safety precautions required a withdrawal, meant that it was found to be more practical to undertake work in the rear where it would be less frequently interrupted.

 In gathering intercepts, the FAK's were directed by the cover control section of the Evaluation Centre (NAAS).
 The traffic intercepts received by the unit was studied as fully as resources allowed.
 Plain-text messages were translated, with intercepts with known ciphers decoded by specialists attached to the unit.
 A card index section was maintained by the archivist.
 Those intercepts which couldn't be analysed via cryptanalysis were forwarded to the traffic analysis section of the NAAS.